A short sale can be a great way to get a good deal on a property. In this article we’re going to discuss how to finance a short sale house purchase.

 Pre-qualifying for a loan is a necessary step in the loan approval process.
 Your credit history, income and monthly debt will determine your spending budget.
 If qualified, you will receive an estimated maximum sale price to buy a short sale property.

-Due to the potential longer duration of short sales, maintaining a good credit rating will ensure minimal shifts in your interest rate or approval to purchase.
+Due to the potential longer duration of short sales, maintaining a good credit rating will ensure minimal changes in your interest rate or loan approval.

 Choosing a Loan Type That Works for Short Sale Houses

 Short sale homes can come with physical condition issues, so financing them can be a bit more complex than a home in good condition.
 Because short sales are sold “as is” many lenders will not approve a mortgage on a house with significant problems.
 So financing options are available to buyers of short sale properties?

 Short sale houses often have missing light fixtures, holes in walls, carpets in poor condition, or water heater issues.
 Appraisers will note all these issues in their Appraisal Reports.

 The following loan options are available to buyers looking to purchase a short sale:

 - Construction Loans

 Balance sheet loans are “non-conforming” loans, which means that they are more flexible than a typical home mortgage.
 These loans are kept on the lender’s balance sheet as an investment.
 Most banks and mortgage lenders offer short sale balance sheet loans.